akenglander/Botany563/Notebook-log.md

 I updated my folder structure

-Clustal has all of the final analysis used in plots The other folders contain the same results, but with sequence numbers instead of serotype numbers
+Clustal and Clustal_MrBayes has all of the final analysis used in plots The other folders contain the same results, but with sequence numbers instead of serotype numbers